 Signs your child still needs two naps a day

-- When you put your child down for a nap, she plays, resists, or fusses for a while, but always ends up sleeping for an hour or more
+- When you put your child down for a nap, they play, resist, or fuss for a while, but always ends up sleeping for an hour or more.

-- When you take your child for car rides during the day, she usually falls asleep
+- When you take your child for car rides during the day, they usually fall asleep.

-- If your child misses a nap she’s fussy or acts tired until the next nap or bedtime
+- If your child misses a nap they’re fussy or act tired until the next nap or bedtime.

-- Your child misses naps when you’re on the go, but at home she takes two good naps
+- Your child misses naps when you’re on the go, but at home takes two good naps.

 Signs your child is ready to cut back to one nap

-- When you put your child down for a nap she plays or fusses before falling asleep, and then takes only a short nap, or doesn’t fall asleep at all
+- When you put your child down for a nap they play or fuss before falling asleep, and then takes only a short nap, or doesn’t fall asleep at all.

-- When your child misses a nap she’s happy and energetic until the next nap or bedtime
+- When your child misses a nap they’re happy and energetic until the next nap or bedtime.

-- Your child sleeps well for one of her naps, but totally resists the other nap and is not too grumpy when it’s time for bed in the early evening.
+- Your child sleeps well for one of their naps, but totally resists the other nap and is not too grumpy when it’s time for bed in the early evening.

 Transitioning from one nap to no naps